dgiovannelli/dgiovannelli.github.io/_pages/mediaoutreach.md

 # Outreach activities

+**2021** A short video interview (in Italian) recorded while I was in Iceland sampling the shallow water vents of Strytan appeared in July on the Swiss Radio Television Website.
+You can see the fantastic <a href='https://www.rsi.ch/news/oltre-la-news/Un-puntino-blu-pieno-di-misteri-14197113.html'>full 4 minute interview</a> on the RSI website

 **2021** I was recently interview by [Passione Astronomia](https://www.passioneastronomia.it/) for their "I giovedí dell'Astrobiologia" series.
 We spoke about my research, my career and the new master porgam in the Biology of Extreme Environments I have contributed to design in Naples.
 The video is available on [YouTube](https://youtu.be/Y6SW5e5iHFc)

 **2021** I was recently interview by  [Microbiologia Italia](https://www.microbiologiaitalia.it/) for their "Un Caffé con la Microbiologia" series.
 We speak about my research, my career and my recent ERC Starting Grant project.
 The video is available on [YouTube](https://youtu.be/QjSwNesTJXY)